 - provide a more efficient digital process for pharmacy staff, reducing the time spent helping patients complete declarations, checking physical evidence of exemption status and sorting tokens for submission to the NHSBSA;

 - reduce the risk to the NHS of prescription fraud due to a decrease in false prescription exemption claims; and

 - increase convenience for patients, as there will be less need for them to provide physical proof of exemption from prescription charges

-Four community pharmacy contractors have been piloting Real-time Exemption Checking (RTEC) since February 2019.
+Four community pharmacy contractors piloted Real-time Exemption Checking (RTEC) from February 2019.
 Those teams can now digitally check whether patients are eligible for free prescriptions (because they hold specific exemptions) using the new RTEC system.
-NHS Digital worked with the NHS Business Services Authority (NHSBSA) and Positive Solutions to develop the RTEC system.
+NHS Digital worked with the NHS Business Services Authority (NHSBSA) and Positive Solutions (PSL) Analyst system to develop the RTEC system.

 More than 3,700 patients were confirmed as exempt during the opening stage of the pilot, meaning those patients did not have to be asked whether they pay for prescriptions or to sign a declaration.